vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/feed.md

 You can use the `output` in the configuration options to decide which feed file formats to output and their location.

-For detailed options and their default values, please refer to [Feed Output config](https://vuepress-theme-hope.github.io/feed/config/#output)
+For detailed options and their default values, see [Feed Output config](https://vuepress-theme-hope.github.io/feed/config/#output)